xiph/opus/dnn/torch/fargan/README.md

 # Framewise Auto-Regressive GAN (FARGAN)

 Implementation of FARGAN, a low-complexity neural vocoder.
+Pre-trained models are provided as C code in the dnn/ directory with the corresponding model in dnn/models/ directory (name starts with fargan_).
+If you don't want to train a new FARGAN model, you can skip straight to the Inference section.

 ## Data preparation